What are electrical types used for?

 Connecting Multiple (Power) Output Pins

 If you have multiple output pins or power output pins that need to be connected in parallel then you have a choice to make.
 Let ERC complain about connecting multiple power output pins or give only one of these pins the type output.
 (The other pins would get the type passive in the later case.)

 Such a configuration benefits greatly from being stacked. (all pins on top of each other with all but one pin set to invisible.
 Make sure the visible pin is the one with the correct electrical type.)
 The reason being is that if they are not stacked then it would be possible to connect one of the pins marked as non output to something where ERC would otherwise complain.
 Stacking ensures that this can not happen.

 The symbol editor does not like having different settings in a stack.
 Workaround: finish all settings of the pins while they are not stacked and move them on top of each other as the last step.

 (If you open the pin properties of any stacked pin, all pins in the stack get changed by the editor.)

 Invisible Power Input Pins

 Another special case are invisible power input pins.
 They are global labels.
 This is how power symbols are implemented in kicad.
-Do not use invisble power input pins in any application other then power symbols.
-(They can be dangerous)
+Do not use invisble power input pins in any application other than power symbols as they restrict how you can use your symbol.
+(The use of multiple power lines becomes impossible.
+Review of a schematic is hindered by connections being invisible.)

 A pin is power input if it is a consumer of power.
 It is power output if it is the source for power. (outputs of a dc/dc converter, of a ldo, …)